twelve6/card/README.md

 import Vue from 'vue'
 import * as Card from 'card'
 ```
-### Instantiate Card in created, in nexttick or it will not render properlys
+### Instantiate Card in created, in nexttick or it will not render properly
 ```javascript
 created () {
   Vue.nextTick(function () {